Ministry of Human Rights and Citizenship: Background

 The Secretariat was created on 7 April 1997, during the first administration of Fernando Henrique Cardoso.
 Originally called the National Human Rights Secretariat (Secretaria Nacional dos Direitos Humanos), it was initially attached to the Ministry of Justice.
 On 1 January 1999, responsibility for the Secretariat was transferred to the President's office.
 On 28 May 2002, it was renamed Special Secretariat for Human Rights (Secretaria Especial dos Direitos Humanos).
 It assumed its current name on 25 March 2010, when it became an essential office of the Presidency.

-MDHC is headed by the Minister of Human Rights and Citizenship (Ministro dos Direitos Humanos e Cidadania), a ministerial-level position.
-The incumbent is Silvio Almeida, who has been in office since 1 January 2023.
+MDHC is headed by the Minister of Human Rights and Citizenship (Ministro dos Direitos Humanos e da Cidadania), a ministerial-level position.
+The incumbent is Macaé Evaristo, who has been in office since 9 September 2024.